 2) New leads (use email finder tools to find them)

 - Include referral incentives in your post-purchase workflow

 Ecommerce stores with a huge email list can simply send a referral email en masse to announce its launch.
 Businesses without a huge email list can send cold email pitches to niche influencers (to form partnerships) or even directly to their target audience.
 Hunter’s directory of email templates is a great help if you’re looking for inspiration.

 Ideally, you should keep your referral email short and simple.
 Write a slogan that makes it easy to get the gist of your referral program such as, “Give $5, Get $5”.
-You can also include a CTA on your referral program landing page so interested customers can get more information.
+You can also include a CTA on your referral marketing program landing page so interested customers can get more information.

 Outdoor Voices’ referral email is straight to the point with the words, "Here's $20".
-At the bottom of the page, they get a simple explanation of the referral program and the option to click the visible call-to-action (CTAs) to get their code.
+At the bottom of the page, they get a simple explanation of the referral programs and the option to click the visible call-to-action (CTAs) to get their code.